Tips to Avoid Gaining the Freshman 15

-College is a time to accelerate academic performance, grow as an individual, meet new people, and, for some, gain that so-called "Freshman 15."
+College is a time to accelerate academic performance, grow as an individual, and meet new people.
+Also, for some, gain that so-called "freshman 15."

-Researchers examining whether or not the freshman 15 is real observed an average weight gain of 2.7 pounds, of which half the students gained weight and only 15 percent lost.
+Researchers examining whether or not the freshman 15 is real observed an average weight gain of 2.7 pounds.
 Freshman weight gain was also 5.5 times greater than that experienced by the general population.

-While gaining weight is not a prerequisite, learn how to avoid the freshman 15 or the anticipated weight gain with these practical tips.
+But gaining weight is not a prerequisite.
+Learn how to avoid the freshman 15 or the anticipated weight gain with these practical tips.

 1. Create a Game Plan

 Heading to college is often the first time freshman breakaway from home.
-Not only does this open the opportunity for more freedom in regards to food choices and other habits, but can be a stressful, overwhelming time for some.
+This opens the opportunity for more freedom in regard to food choices and other habits.
+It can likewise be a stressful, overwhelming time for some.

-The stress can trigger the body to release cortisol, which is a hormone known to heighten cravings, stores fuel and energy as fat, and slow down the metabolism.
+The stress can trigger the body to release cortisol, which is a hormone known to heighten cravings.
+Cortisol also stores fuel and energy as fat and slows down the metabolism.

-Turning to food during bouts of stress is also at risk and known as "stress" or "emotional eating," which tends to be towards those so-called "comfort foods" laden in sugar and fat.
+Turning to food during bouts of stress is also known as "stress" or "emotional eating."
+Such bouts tend to be towards those so-called "comfort foods" laden in sugar and fat.

-While these emotions can be a huge factor for weight gain, knowing how to handle them is one of the best ways to beat the freshman 15.
+Emotions can be a factor for weight gain, though knowing how to handle them can help beat the freshman 15.
 So rather than negatively feeding into or avoiding stress, create a game plan to manage stress and lower its aggressiveness.

-Ways to overcome stress and anxiety include taking a study break to meditate, exercise, call a family member or friend, practice yoga, or take a quick 10 minute walk.
+Ways to overcome stress include taking a study break to meditate, call a loved one, or take a 10-minute walk.
 There are also often counseling services available if stress and anxiety start impeding on daily functions and happiness.

-Part of knowing how to avoid the freshman 15 is by learning how to navigate the cafeteria without always being tempted with a few slices of pizza and ice cream.
+Part of knowing how to avoid the freshman 15 is by learning how to navigate the dining hall.
+(Without always being tempted with all-you-can eat slices of pizza, French fries, and ice cream!)

 Tips to successfully eat healthy in the cafeteria include: